aHaugl/OV_Orbit_BLE_Course/README.md

 </br>

 ## Step 5 - Adding our first Bluetooth Service
 Let us add the service that we claim that we have when we advertise.
-We will use the macro [BT_GATT_SERVICE_DEFINE](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/connectivity/bluetooth/api/gatt.html#c.BT_GATT_SERVICE_DEFINE)to add our service.
+We will use the macro [BT_GATT_SERVICE_DEFINE](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/connectivity/bluetooth/api/gatt.html#c.BT_GATT_SERVICE_DEFINE) to add our service.
 It is quite simple at the same time as it is quite complex.
 When we use this macro to create and add our service, the rest is done "under the hood" of NCS/Zephyr.
 By just adding this snippet to remote.c:

 ```C